 - a seafarer's discharge book (Continuous Certificate of Discharge)

 - a basic training certificate

-Seafarers need to complete the Public Health passenger locator form before travelling to the UK if travelling in a part of the vessel that is accessible to any passenger for any part of the journey, unless passengers remain in their vehicles in that area (for example on a roll-on, roll-off ferry).
+However, seafarers only need to complete the Public Health Passenger Locator Form before travelling to the UK if travelling in a part of the vessel that is accessible to any passenger for any part of the journey, unless passengers remain in their vehicles in that area (for example on a roll-on, roll-off ferry).

 You do not need to complete the Public Health passenger locator form if you travel in a part of the vessel that is not accessible to passengers or you travel on a vessel which does not carry passengers (e.g. fishing boats).

 It is permitted to complete the form on behalf of another person, but an explanation must be given why this is being done, using a maximum of 500 characters.
 The form cannot be submitted until 48 hours before the person's arrival time in the UK.